Demographics of Atlanta

 Atlanta is the capital and largest city in the state of Georgia.
-Atlanta ranks as the 38th-largest in the United States, and the sixth-largest city in the southeastern region.
-2010 census results varied dramatically with previous Census Bureau estimates, counting 420,003 residents.
-Atlanta is the core city of the ninth most populous United States metropolitan area at 5,268,860 (est. 2010), with a combined statistical area of 5,626,400.
-A 2015 article, written by Nate Silver of fivethirtyeight.com, found that Atlanta was the second most segregated city in the U.S.
+It ranks as the 36th-most populous city in the United States, and the eighth-most populous in the southeastern region.
+2020 census results varied dramatically with previous Census Bureau estimates, counting a record 498,715 residents.
+Atlanta is the core city of the eighth most populous United States metropolitan area at 6,104,803 (est. 2020), with a combined statistical area of 6,930,423.
+For the first time since the 1960 Census, the 2020 Census revealed Atlanta is no longer majority African American.
+Atlanta has strongly increased in diversity in recent decades and is projected to continue.